cschulzsuper/multitenancy-monolith/README.md

 * Ticker
   * /36 A hard test on my architecture.
 At some point the monolith will be separated.
 A ticket service the runs as a secondary service. 🤔 That was the easy part, the hard part was restructuring authentication and all endpoint tests again. https://github.com/cschulzsuper/multitenancy-monolith/commit/b27ca630f7627030521f3abddbd74c486183e3bb
   * /37 The separation of services caused hard coded urls as part of `Cors` and `Swagger`.
-Introducing components that provide configurations to the rest of the application will help to keep it flexibil.
+Introducing components that provide configurations to the rest of the application will help to keep it flexibil. https://github.com/cschulzsuper/multitenancy-monolith/commit/8809d4cefdb494ce347f402ee03aaf2c2e84ba6d
+  * /38 A confirm flow makes it possible to authenticate once as a ticker user before it is necessary to confirm the ticker user.
+An integration tests ensures the flow always succeeds.

 # Current